Novara-developer/Novara/README.md

 - [`novara-evidence-bundle-minimal`](https://github.com/Novara-developer/novara-evidence-bundle-minimal)
   Minimal implementation of the **Novara Evidence Bundle v0.1** format:
   spec, JSON Schema, Python SDK, verifier, and example bundles.

+## Legacy

+The former `novara-evidence-bundle-minimal` repository has been archived, and its contents are being consolidated into this repo (together with `novara-protocol-spec`, `novara-evb-sdk-python`, and `novara-incidents`).